antonymarion/opencascade.js/README.md

 You can build OpenCascade.js yourself, as follows:

+0. pip install patch requests and any other missing python dependencies

 1. Get Emscripten from http://emscripten.org and set it up.
 See http://kripken.github.io/emscripten-site/docs/getting_started/

 2. Run the build script, `python2 make.py` for the JavaScript version and `python2 make.py wasm` for the WebAssembly version.
 Build results are written to the `dist` folder.